-- naturally reflected in future spending patterns.
-Information relating to Property, Plant and Equipment is contained in Note 15. - Provisions Various separate provisions, the basis of which have been individually assessed, are contained within these accounts as detailed in Note 22, and include Equal Pay, Landfill Sites and our insurance liability exposure. - Pension Liability The Pension Liability position as contained within the accounts is based on a number of complex assessments and judgments as provided by Actuaries engaged by the Council.
-Further details are contained in Note 39 and 40. - Doubtful Debts Impairment A certain impairment level of doubtful debts is contained within the accounts and is based on a specific policy.
-Any departure between the impairment level applied and the actual arrears position will be naturally reflected in future spending patterns.
+- Property, Plant and Equipment Assets are depreciated over their useful life in accordance with standard accounting and associated practices.
+Any difference between the depreciation applied and actual deterioration to assets will be naturally reflected in future spending patterns.
+The current economic climate brings with it uncertainties for councils in their ability to sustain the necessary spending on repair and maintenance.
+This obviously would have implications on asset life.
+Land and buildings are revalued at least every 5 years, and a number of judgements are required to be made as part of the revaluation and impairment assessment process.
+This brings with it uncertainties, and assumptions have to be made and responded to accordingly.
+Where necessary, any resultant long term implications would be incorporated into our financial strategy.
+Information relating to Property, Plant and Equipment is contained in Note 15. - Provisions Various separate provisions, the basis of which have been individually assessed from the latest information available, are contained within these accounts as detailed in Note 22, and include provisions for items such as Equal Pay, Landfill Sites, and certain insurance liability aspects.
+We are unable to confirm the accuracy of the provisions until such matters are concluded. - Pension Liability The Pension Liability position as contained within the accounts is based on a number of complex assessments and judgments and varying profiles such as discount rate used, projected salary levels, changes in retirement ages, mortality rates and expected returns on pension fund assets, as provided by Actuaries engaged by the Council.
+Further details are contained in Note 39 and 40. - Doubtful Debts Impairment A specific impairment level policy in respect of doubtful debts is contained within the accounts.
+The impairment level is reviewed regularly in order to respond to any changes in the economic climate, and necessary action taken as appropriate within the accounts to respond accordingly.
 Doubtful Debts impairments are contained within the figures for Short Term Debtors contained in Note 18.